 PhD: September 2018 – August 2022

-This award is open to graduate students who are either currently based in mainland China, Taiwan, Hong Kong, Macau or have been out of these areas for no more than five years of the past ten years.
+This award is open to graduate students who are either currently based in mainland China, Taiwan, Hong Kong, Macau or have been based in one of these areas for at least five of the past ten years.

-This award is open to those who apply for and are accepted into the University of British Columbia’s graduate program in Asian Studies, either at the Doctoral level, with a research project focusing on East Asian Buddhism.
+This award is open to those who apply for and are accepted into the University of British Columbia’s graduate program in Asian Studies at the Doctoral level with a research project focusing on East Asian Buddhism.
 Applicants must also be accepted to the program through the regular admission process, and meet all eligibility requirements listed at: http://asia.ubc.ca/graduate/how-to-apply/ (note the application deadline of November 30).